top of page

 her long hair—grey and straight—gently hanging down her spine

-She'd make us laugh—bringing light to an ordinary day
+She'd make us laugh—bringing her light to an ordinary day.

 And when my throat scratched and cough rumbled through my say